Download a custom profile from Sophos Central

 sudo systemctl restart sophoslinuxsensor

 When you run the sensor container (see Run the Sensor container), you run commands that mount file paths to be accessible in the container.
-This includes /etc/sophos
+This includes /etc/sophos.
+Do as follows:

 - Place the